billfitzgerald/personal-privacy-security/README.md

 [CalyxOS](https://calyxos.org) is a solid option for a more privacy-conscious phone.
 They support a [large number of phones](https://calyxos.org/install/), and you can also buy a phone with [CalyxOS pre-installed](https://members.calyxinstitute.org/enroll/device).
 The install process for Calyx is well documented and complete, and it requires some familiarity with the command line.
 With that said, because the documentation is thorough, it looks more complex than it is.

 [GrapheneOS](https://grapheneos.org) is another great option for people looking for a private and secure phone.
 Like Calyx, Graphene has well documented [installation instructions](https://grapheneos.org/install/) that are both detailed, and potentially intimidating for people who aren't familiar with setting up hardware.
 Graphene recommends a [recent Pixel phone](https://grapheneos.org/faq#recommended-devices).
+I wrote up two tutorials on getting started with Graphene: one on [installing Graphene](https://www.funnymonkey.com/2025/02/installing-grapheneos-on-your-phone-for-more-privacy-and-improved-security/), and a second on [configuring Graphene post-install](https://www.funnymonkey.com/2025/02/configuring-grapheneos-for-daily-use/).

 Both Graphene and Calyx are based off Android, and both pull the Google-reliant bits from the operating system.
 There are long and heated discussions about which system is better, and getting into that conversation is outside the scope of this post.
 Either option is more private that stock Android or iOS.
 Having used both systems, the one thing I will say is that Organic Maps is a good replacement option for Google Maps, which is the only Google service I truly miss.
 If and when I have needed Google Maps (maybe once every 4-6 months?)
 I'll either piggyback off a friends phone (because I'm a freeloader like that) or load Google Maps in the phone's web browser.